gergelyacs/ctgen/README.md

 # Cardiotocography Data Generation with Diffusion Models

+While this framework is designed as a diffusion-based CTG (Cardiotocography) data generator, it is general-purpose and can be applied to any type of time series data.

 ## What is CTG?

 CTG (Cardiotocography) is a medical monitoring technique used during pregnancy and childbirth to assess fetal well-being and uterine activity.
 It records two time series: